tilt-dev/tilt.build/blog/_posts/2019-10-01-solving-the-laggy-human-shell-problem.md

 To solve this problem, we built snapshots.
 Snapshots allow you to send a link to someone with a frozen “moment-in-time” version of the Tilt UI.
 In a snapshot you can drill in to specific services, see alerts, Kubernetes events, and everything else you can see in the Tilt UI!

-With snapshots, Dan and Han's lagging human shell session would have looked like this:
+With snapshots, Dan and Han's laggy human shell session would have looked like this:

 ![A snapshot link simplifies Dan and Han's conversation](/assets/images/solving-the-laggy-human-shell-problem/with_snapshots.png)

-Since Tilt knows the entire state of your Kubernetes cluster, with tons of information relevant to your app contained within it, sending someone a Tilt snapshot allows them to quickly investigate things, rather than wait on a human who might be out to lunch for answers.
+Since a Tilt snapshot contains the state of your Kubernetes cluster, sending someone a Tilt snapshot allows them to asynchronously diagnose your problem, rather than waiting for both of you to have bandwidth at the same time.

 ## Introducing Tilt Snapshots